Relative Calabi-Yau structures and ice quivers with potential: A Darboux theorem for relative Calabi--Yau structures

 Similarly, let $l_{\ol{A}}$, $l_{B_1}$, $l_{B_2}$ be finite-dimensional semisimple $k$-algebras.
-Denote their product by $l_A$ and the canonical algebra inclusion $l_{B_i} \to l_A$ by $\varphi_i$, where $i=1$, $2$.
-Suppose that we are given a $7$-tuple $(N,F_1,F_2,\eta,w_A,w_{B_1},w_{B_2})$ satisfying the assumptions in analogy with the Assumptions~\ref{ass:quintuple}.
-We define the associated {\em Ginzburg--Lazaroiu cospan} to be the cospan for pseudo-compact dg algebras
+Denote their product by $l_A$ and the canonical algebra injection $l_{B_i} \to l_A$ by $\varphi_i$, where $i=1$, $2$.
+Suppose that we are given a $7$-tuple $(N,F_1,F_2,\eta,w_A,w_{B_1},w_{B_2})$ satisfying the assumptions in analogy with the Assumptions~\ref{ass:quintuple} parts~a), b) and c).
+We define the associated {\em $d$-dimensional Ginzburg--Lazaroiu cospan} to be the cospan